 - Resource surge capacity – Support capacity-strained insurance functions such as rebate processing, loss mitigation and deferral requests, disputes, cyber and data security operations, and other CSR functions, and offer reshoring solutions for finance and/or operations functions.

-- Program governance and oversight – Establish or help scale up a centralized command center to organize and monitor the insurer’s responses to COVID-19 and oversee effectiveness of new programs.
+- Programme governance and oversight – Establish or help scale up a centralised command center to organise and monitor the insurer’s responses to COVID-19 and oversee effectiveness of new programmes.

 - Risk and compliance oversight – Build action plans for pending state legislative actions including updating compliance and documentation requirements, complaint management for disputes and hardship requests.
 Monitor ongoing process, regulatory, security and privacy risks.